rezoo/movis/README.md

 ## License

-MIT License (see the `LICENSE` file for details).
-However, please note that movis uses PySide6 for some modules, which is under the LGPL license.
+MIT License (see `LICENSE` for details).
+However, please note that movis uses PySide6 for some modules, which is under the LGPL.